Actifio/powershell/slackreporter/readme.md

 You can create multiple files like this and you reference the name of the appliance list in the config file.

 ### Configuration of slackparams.ps1
 Edit slackparams.ps1 with all variables needed.
-You can create multiple config files, just give each one a different name.
+You can create multiple param files, just give each one a different name.

 ### Execute!
 To run, simply use syntax like this: